Corporate and Foundation Partnerships Intern

 The Global FoodBanking Network

 GFN is seeking an intern (minimum 20 hours/week and minimum 10-week commitment) to start as soon as possible to assist the Corporation and Foundation Partnerships team with researching corporate funding and foundation opportunities and developing cultivation strategies.
-The Corporate and Foundation Partnerships Intern will work with a team of four under direct supervision from the Associate Director, Corporate and Foundation Partnerships.
+The Corporate and Foundation Partnerships Intern will work with the supervision of the Corporate and Foundation Partnerships staff.

-Benefits to the Intern: Interns will gain real world insight into the nonprofit sector, global hunger relief and food security issues.
-Interns will also gain knowledge of the business community and learn about global issues affecting individuals, businesses, and corporations around the world.
-In addition to the learning opportunities outlined in the internship description, the Corporate and Foundation Partnerships Intern will gain marketable work experience including hands-on corporate strategy development, communications and presentation skills.
+Interns will gain real world insight into the nonprofit sector, global hunger relief, and food security issues.
+Interns will also gain knowledge of the international non-profit and business communities and learn about global issues affecting individuals, non-profits, businesses, and corporations around the world.
+In addition to the learning opportunities outlined in the internship description, the Corporate and Foundation Partnerships Intern will gain marketable work experience including hands-on development of research skills, issue specific analysis, non-profit analysis and presentation skills.
 Additionally, interns will have the opportunity to participate in GFN’s unique culture and network and build valuable business and nonprofit contacts.